 The property turned out to be a reasonably good investment for the previous owner.

-Flat 2, Clive Court, 1B is a leasehold flat - it is ranked as the 15th most expensive property in SW11 2JB, with a valuation of £620,000.
+86 Shelgate Road, London is a freehold terraced house - it is ranked as the most expensive property in SW11 1BQ, with a valuation of £1,888,000.

-Since it last sold in January 2018 for £580,000, its value has increased by £40,000.
+Since it last sold in September 2020 for £1,950,000, its value has decreased by £62,000.
 You can refine the property valuation to take account of any home improvements by clicking here.

 The property turned out to be a reasonably good investment for the owner.